×

 Additional heartbeats that feel like a flutter in your chest are another symptom of inflammation.
 Additionally, you might experience lightheadedness if a sequence of several other beats is strung together.

-What can I ask the doctor?
+What Can I Ask the Doctor?

 The treatments will be discussed, and your doctor will explain which is best for you.
-Before a visit, some people find it helpful to brainstorm questions they want to ask their doctor and write them down on paper or their phone, so they remember to bring them up.
+Before a visit, some people find it helpful to brainstorm questions they want to ask their doctor and write them down on paper or on their phone so they remember to bring them up.
 For example, you might find it useful to ask your doctor the following questions:

 • What’s the next step in my plan?